Rise to Success: Career Highlights of Pete Hegseth

 2011: Removed from Leadership

-February 2012: Enters Republican Primary
+February 2012: Entered Republican Primary for US Senate

-June 2014: Becomes Regular Contributor to Fox News
+June 2014: Joined Fox News as Contributor

 2014: Promoted to Major

-January 2016: Leaves Concerned Veterans for America
+January 2016: Left Concerned Veterans for America

 In January 2016, Hegseth left Concerned Veterans for America after allegations of financial mismanagement and alcoholism.

-In 2016, Hegseth published his memoir, "In the Arena: Good Citizens, a Great Republic, and How One Speech Can Reinvigorate America".
+In 2016, Pete Hegseth published his memoir, "In the Arena: Good Citizens, a Great Republic, and How One Speech Can Reinvigorate America".

 In the Arena: Good Citizens, a Great Republic, and How One Speech Can Reinvigorate America